celticviking/celticviking.github.io/_pages/about.md

 The goal, at the end of it all, is to look back on my life and see many lives lived.
 There is a satisfaction to find there, I think.

 I have a degree in piano performance and a minor in world cultural history.
 I studied anthropology and ethnomusicology.
 I consistently attempt to learn entirely too many languages at the same time.
 I'm a certified telephony systems administrator and work with CRM software in the financial industry.
 This all may be irrelevant to the site.
 Alternatively, it might not be.

+For those who made it this far and wonder about my logo, it is the Younger Futhark runes of my name, stacked atop one another.